-16. Resource Management Plan
+16. Resource Management Plan (Staff & Contracted)

 This section seeks to provide guidance on how project resources should be allocated, managed, and released.
 It is critically important to ensure the processes and relationships support effective collaboration and build mutual trust so that we deliver the project on time and on budget.
+It also includes the project approach, responsibilities, and expectations for vendor management.